rosypatrick/colt/scraped_data/coltlite.md

 ## Description

-We use cookies on our website colt.info/gb/en.

-Colt pioneered natural ventilation in the 1930s, , . .

- . and .

-, . , .

-, . .

-Colt was founded by Jack O’Hea in 1931 and has been .

 Natural louvred glazed vent, suitable for natural and smoke ventilation.
 Its form and function makes it particularly suited to naturally ventilated buildings where good aerodynamic and measured free area ventilation is required while achieving high acoustic, thermal and aerodynamic performance.
 Whilst it is primarily designed as a glazed element of the building envelope, it can also be applied as a high specification fire, smoke and air control damper.

 Most variants conform to both EN 12101-2 as smoke ventilators; all models conform to EN 14351-1 as natural ventilators